needle-mirror/com.unity.cloud.assets/Documentation~/asset-management-sample.md

 To search for specific assets by tag or name in the sample, follow these steps:

 1. Select a project.
+2. In the search bar, do the following:
+   1. Select the search criteria: Name, Type, Status, Tags, System Tags, PreviewFile, or FileName.
-2. In the search bar, enter the keywords that you want to search for in asset tags and asset names.
+   2. Enter the keywords that you want to search for in asset tags and asset names.
    3. Select **Search**.

    ![Screenshot of the created topic](images/search-in-manager.png)